clevelandmusicco/HothouseExamples/README.md

 * **MegaTremolo** - Coming soon ...
 Tremolo with fully-tweakable harmonic tremolo mode
 * **TriChorus** - Coming soon ...
 Chorus effect with up to three chorus voices
 * And more to come ...

+> [!NOTE]
+> This repo is in its early days.
+Over time, it will grow with contributions from Cleveland Music Co., as well as&mdash;if all goes well&mdash;contributions from the community!

 Also included is a `create_new_proj.py` helper script that creates a compilable, VS Code-ready "scaffolding" project for writing your own effects for the Hothouse.